advithialva/visionpuzzle/README.md

 An interactive computer vision-based puzzle game that uses real-time hand tracking to let players drag and drop puzzle pieces using their index finger—no mouse or keyboard required.

-This project is built with OpenCV and `cvzone`, showcases gesture-based interaction for immersive experiences.

 ---

 ## 📌 Project Overview